smart-data-models/dataModel.Building/BuildingOperation/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startDate:
-      description: 'The planned start date for the operation.'
+      description: The planned start date for the operation
       format: date-time
       type: string
       x-ngsi: